brianchonos/Where-s-Waldo-Game/README.md

-# Where-s-Waldo-Game
+# Slot Machine
-During my senior year in high school, I created this game in python.
-It allows the user to click on the screen and try to find the hidden waldo.
+During my senior year in high school, I created this slot machine game in C++.
+Press any key to stop and start the machine.